Lesser celandine - Your survival vitamin boost in spring (but beware)

 1. Raw in the survival salad: A small handful of young leaves can be mixed raw as a vitamin booster in a wild herb salad.
 But don't overdo it – start with small amounts to see how your body reacts.
 Remember: Your stomach may not be used to so much "wild" anymore.

-2. Steamed like spinach: Briefly steamed in a bit of water or fat, the leaves lose some of their sharpness and become more digestible.
+2. Steamed like spinach: Briefly steamed in a little water or fat, the leaves lose some of their sharpness and become more digestible.
 This is often the safer option, especially if you want to use larger quantities (which is rarely necessary).

 3. In bushcraft herb quark: Finely chopped and mixed into quark or cream cheese, it provides a fresh, spicy flavor – perfect with your self-baked ember bread (see my campfire guide!).

 Important: Even before flowering, the leaves contain small amounts of irritating substances.
-Never eat huge amounts at once!
-It is emergency food or a healthy supplement, not a main dish.
+Never eat large quantities at once!
+It is an emergency food or a healthy supplement, not a main dish.

 Scharbockskraut 3